OrthoFinder/OrthoFinder/README.md

 - [Latest additions](#Latest-additions)
 - [Citation](#Citation)

-Tutorials and further documentation can be found on our [website](https://sites.google.com/view/orthofinder3)
+A single PDF with all documentation and tutorial is available [here](https://github.com/lauriebelch/OrthoDocs/blob/main/of3_v2.pdf)

-A single PDF with all documentation, tutorials, and this README is available [here](https://github.com/lauriebelch/OrthoDocs/blob/main/of3_v2.pdf)
+(update link with final version - available on this repo)

 ## Installation

 The easiest way to install OrthoFinder is using [conda](https://www.machinelearningplus.com/deployment/conda-create-environment-and-everything-you-need-to-know-to-manage-conda-virtual-environment/).

 ```bash
     conda create -n of3_env python=3.10
     conda activate of3_env